 Many of the tested CFLs and LEDs work outdoors but cannot get wet, so they need to be protected from direct contact with rain or snow.
-The Ratings indicate which bulbs can be used in this way.
+The Ratings indicate which bulbs can be used in this way, based on manufacturers' advice.

 Works with motion sensor

 Known also as vacancy sensors, motion sensors automatically shut off lights after a person leaves a room or, when used outdoors, turn on lights when movement occurs nearby.
 The bulb and motion sensor must be compatible to work properly.
-Check with the manufacturer of the motion sensor and read the bulb packaging to be sure.
+Check the website of the motion sensor manufacturer and read the bulb packaging to be sure.

 Works with photocell

 Using a bulb that works with a photocell is another way to save energy.
 The photocell turns off lights when daylight appears and turns them back on when darkness falls.
 But the photocell may be incompatible with your bulb, and might shorten the bulb's life.
-Check with the photocell manufacturer and read the bulb packaging for compatibility.
+Check the photocell manufacturer's website and read the bulb box for compatibility information.